 CPS Frequently Asked Questions and Answers

 All CPS surveys are available in English.
 A Spanish version of the parent survey is also available.
 Text versions are available which can be used to create your own translations.
 Please note that the text versions are not suitable for survey distribution or data collection.

 Text versions of the surveys are available for review purposes only.
 Please note that the text versions are not suitable for distribution or data collection.
 Click here to access the text versions.

 Each school´s data on its own is confidential.
 We are not at liberty to share the results of particular schools.
 However, annual aggregate reports are available on the Survey Resources web page.
 Please keep in mind that this is merely an aggregate of school data over a single academic year, which does not act as a benchmark.
 We also encourage schools to compare their results against their own Mission Statement, stated standards, and objectives, or to their own results from previous surveys.

 There is no way to prevent this, although to date after surveying 100´s of schools this has not been an issue in schools as far as we know.
 Our suggestion is that students be monitored and not given the survey code.
 A teacher could read the code, which is typically 8 digits.
 If a mischievous student wanted to remember the code and take the survey multiple times they could; just as a mischievous student (or parent with an agenda) could collect more than one paper survey and slip them into a pile.

-To register your school for a Self Study survey, simply send an email directly to our project manager, Judi Sabella (email@example.com).
-Judi will email you a link to our online registration form.
+To register your school for a Self Study survey, simply send an email to email@example.com).
+We will email you a link to our online registration form.
 Once completed, you will receive instructions on how to administer the survey at your school.

 It takes about 15 minutes to take each survey except for the professional staff survey, which takes approximately 25 minutes to complete.